hheisig51/NotSoBasicArduino/README.md

 Alright, time to get this variable blink down.
 Once again, I have my board setup with 2 LED's, so I'm showing you how to do 2 LED's.
 We're gonna take a quick little shortcut, and reference/borrow bits off of our [LED_Fade code](https://github.com/hheisig51/NotSoBasicArduino/blob/main/README.md#evidence)

+**Just to say it again, the board is setup the EXACT same as the Fade with 2 LED's above.**

 Setting up all the ```int``` is easier this time, only 2:
 ```
 int dely = 0; // Sets time for delay when blinking on and off.